Position: Adversarial ML for LLMs Is Not Making Any Progress: Case Studies

 \subsection{Membership Inference}

-Membership inference (MI) attacks~\citep{shokri2017membership} aim to determine whether a specific sample $x$ was part of a model's training set. \paragraph{The distinction between members and non-members is no longer clearly defined.} In traditional classification settings, the training data is typically of limited size and relatively clean, with a clear delimitation between samples and few duplicates.
+Membership inference (MI) attacks~\citep{shokri2017membership} aim to determine whether a specific sample $x$ was part of a model's training set. \paragraph{The distinction between members and non-members is no longer clearly defined.} In traditional classification settings, the training data is typically of limited size and with a clear delimitation between samples.
 However, the situation becomes more complicated for generative models.

 \begin{enumerate}[leftmargin=10pt, topsep=0pt, itemsep=0pt] \item \textbf{Highly (partially) duplicated datasets}.
 The training data of generative models often comes from massive, diverse open datasets, which could include numerous duplicate and near-duplicate samples~\citep{lee2021deduplicating,tirumala2023d4}.
 Even if a model appears to memorize a particular sample (e.g., a piece of text or image), this does not necessarily prove that this sample itself was used during training.
-For example, a model might know much of the plot of Harry Potter without having been explicitly trained on the original book; it could have learned about the story indirectly through Wikipedia pages, reviews, fan discussions, or other online resources, which contain content highly similar to the original text.
-Thus, the boundaries between members and non-members are blurred by the sheer scale and overlap of these datasets.
+For example, a model might know much of the plot of Harry Potter without having been explicitly trained on the original book; it could have learned about the story indirectly through Wikipedia pages, reviews, etc. Thus, the boundaries between members and non-members are blurred by the sheer scale and overlap of these datasets.

 \item \textbf{No IID train and test splits available}.
-A straightforward method for evaluating MI is to designate the training data as members and separate IID held-out data as non-members.
+Methods for evaluating MI designate the training data as members and separate IID held-out data as non-members.
 However, for most generative models, the training datasets are typically not disclosed.
-Some recent studies attempt to collect non-members post hoc for evaluation purposes~\citep{shi2023detecting,meeus2023did}, but these efforts often lead to misleading conclusions~\citep{duan2024membership,das2024blind} due to distribution shifts.
+Some recent studies attempt to collect non-members post hoc for evaluation purposes~\citep{shi2023detecting,meeus2023did}, but these efforts often violate the IID assumption and lead to misleading conclusions~\citep{duan2024membership,das2024blind}.

-\item \textbf{No fixed training data}.
-Generative models are often updated through additional fine-tuning that may incorporate new data beyond the initial cut-off date.
-For instance, some model developers, such as OpenAI, acknowledge that both pre-training and post-training datasets may include data from after the official data cutoff~\citep{achiam2023gpt}.
-Consequently, the ``cut-off date'' becomes somewhat arbitrary, and the distinction between training and non-training data is no longer clear-cut. \end{enumerate}